uncleLem/AndroidUtils/readme.txt

 utils
  |- StringUtils             - some useful methods for Strings
+ |- Locations               - a little bit simplified way to recieve current user's location
+ |- UserPreferences         - easy way to use default Android's SharedPreferences
  |
  |- view                    - this package contains several activities with some
  |  |                         basic functionality